The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Discussion

-The X-ray profiles and luminosities predicted at large galactocentric distances by TNG100 and EAGLE are in the ball park of the observed ones, and so this allows us to use the simulations to also gather insights that are not achievable otherwise.

-It is important to point out that the simulated mean profiles are significantly brighter than the simulated median profiles: see Fig.~\ref{fig:full:stack:SF:QU:SIMS}, thick vs. thin solid (TNG100) and dashed (EAGLE) curves.
-Conversely, this implies that the CGM signal of the median galaxy is not really captured by the observed mean stacks, which are instead biased high.
-By analyzing the TNG100 results, we can quantify that the 10 per cent most luminous sources alone can bias high the X-ray signal at $\sim100$ kpc by almost 1 dex.
-This consideration necessitates some caution in the interpretation of the results.
-Chiefly, given the small volumes considered in this analysis, it is hard to tightly control the population of rare objects in the same manner in the observation and simulations.
-Samples collected over larger volumes will undoubtedly help addressing this in the future.
-In the meanwhile, we notice that in TNG100 and EAGLE, no matched galaxy that enters in this analysis lives in a halo more massive than $3\times10^{13}$--$10^{14}$ M$_\odot$, throughout the whole sample and even though more massive haloes are present in the simulated volumes.
-On the other hand, there are at least (X-ray detected) 289 galaxy clusters and groups in the 60 deg$^2$ of eFEDS and GAMA \citep{LiuAng2021arXiv210614518L}.
+The X-ray profiles and luminosities predicted at large galactocentric distances by TNG100 and EAGLE are in general agreement with observations, and so this allows us to use the simulations to also gather insights that are not obtainable otherwise.
+It is important to point out that the simulated mean profiles are significantly brighter than the simulated median profiles: see Fig.~\ref{fig:full:stack:SF:QU:SIMS}, thick versus thin solid (TNG100) and dashed (EAGLE) curves.
+Conversely, this implies that the CGM signal of the median galaxy is not properly captured by the observed mean stacks, which are instead biased high.
+By analyzing the TNG100 results, we can quantify that the 10\%\ most luminous sources alone can bias high the X-ray signal at $\sim100$ kpc by almost 1 dex.
+This means that caution is necessary in the interpretation of the results.
+Chiefly, given the small volumes considered in this analysis, it is hard to tightly control the population of rare objects in the same manner in the observations and simulations.
+Samples collected over larger volumes will undoubtedly help in addressing this in the future.
+In the meanwhile, we notice that in TNG100 and EAGLE, no matched galaxy that enters in this analysis resides in a halo more massive than $3\times10^{13}$--$10^{14}$ M$_\odot$, that is, throughout the whole sample and even though more massive haloes are present in the simulated volumes.
+On the other hand, there are at least 289 (X-ray-detected) galaxy clusters and groups in the 60 deg$^2$ of eFEDS and GAMA \citep{LiuAng2021arXiv210614518L}.